 - Expand the catalog tree and go to the desired category.

 - Select the category within which you want to create the catalog entry.

 - From the context menu, select New > Product, Variant/SKU, Package, or Bundle.
 See also: Types of catalog entries.

 - Enter a name for the item.

-- If your Episerver Commerce system supports multiple product types, the system suggests a default one based on the context and previous similar actions.
+- If your Optimizely Commerce system supports multiple product types, the system suggests a default one based on the context and previous similar actions.
 Choose a product type.

 - Complete the product's or variant's properties.
 See also: Catalog entry properties.
-Episerver Commerce saves the item automatically but it is not available on the website until published.
+Optimizely Commerce saves the item automatically but it is not available on the website until published.

 Because variants belong to the lowest level in the product hierarchy, you cannot add sub-entries for them; you only can edit them.